Why Climate Change and Poverty Are Inextricably Linked

 Pope Francis has called the global failure to act on climate change “a brutal act of injustice toward the poor," while DiCaprio wisely pointed out “the environment and the fight for the world’s poor are inherently linked."
 Philip Alston, the UN rapporteur, said in 2019 that a "climate apartheid" is right around the corner.

-Climate change is a global phenomenon that looms over all countries, promising severe droughts, supercharged storms, and blistering heat waves.
+Climate change looms over all countries, promising severe droughts, supercharged storms, and blistering heat waves.
 But these consequences are unevenly felt around the world.

-Above all, they threaten the most vulnerable populations.
+Above all, they threaten the most vulnerable populations across the globe.

 “Climate change is going to amplify the already existing divide between those who have resources and those who do not,” Eliot Levine, director of the environment technical support Unit at Mercy Corps, told Global Citizen.